 Just because I haven’t had a new relationship…

-…Just because I haven’t stopped wearing my rings (though now on a different hand)…
+…Just because I haven’t stopped wearing my rings (although now on a different hand)…

 ……Just because I haven’t reverted to my maiden name…